PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 schema artifacts are byte-identical; the three JSON differences contain output or temporary paths only.

+The following mixed NHWC-input/NCHW-Concat repair now builds a complete adapter plan before mutation.
+It resolves the required output tensor, materializes all source signatures, reserves collision-free names, computes adapter/output metadata, clones quantization, and remaps a per-axis NHWC dimension to NCHW.
+Only a fully valid plan commits tensors, Transpose operators, Concat inputs, and output metadata in the historical order.
+The three former strict xfails are green.

+Tier 3 `sgscsh.onnx`, the historical positive mixed-Concat repair model, was run strictly sequentially at characterization checkpoint `ec9f6bf0` and after the correction.
+Both runs passed with `max_abs=2.5331974029541016e-07`, zero process-tree SWAP, and durations of 15.216 and 14.375 seconds.
+Pass metrics are exact.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON differences contain output or temporary paths only.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a